According to IP Australia, two of the biggest Intellectual Property mistakes people make are:

 If you are considering licensing your intellectual property as a means of bringing it to the market, then you need to think about and act on these key issues.

-Entering into confidentiality agreements when negotiating with potential partners or licencees
+Entering into confidentiality agreements when negotiating with potential partners or licensees

 It is essential that you maintain confidentiality agreements with all parties involved in the commercialisation process.

-You will need to ensure that confidentiality is maintained throughout the negotiation stage with any potential licencees or investors, as well as during the term of any licence period with the licensee.
+You will need to ensure that confidentiality is maintained throughout the negotiation stage with any potential licensees or investors, as well as during the term of any licence period with the licensee.

 You should ensure that all parties involved sign a confidentiality and non-disclosure agreement, to ensure sensitive information is treated in a confidential manner, and not used for purposes other than those you nominate.